Software License Management

 Desktop Central's IT Asset Management software scans the network periodically to detect new software installed/uninstalled within your network.
 This is done via differential asset scanning and hence allows you to stay up-to-date at all times without utilizing excessive bandwidth within your network.

 Software License Compliance Reports

-Desktop Central helps simplify software license compliance management using the following built-in reports:
+Desktop Central's software audit tool helps simplify software license compliance management using the following built-in reports:

 - Software License Compliance Report: This report gives you details on the commercial software with their software license compliance status.
 The software license compliance management status is determined based on the input provided in the Manage Software Licenses section on our help page.